engineerlondon/engineerlondon.github.io/_posts/2019-01-30-Technical-Topics.markdown

 - [https://csharpindepth.com/articles/singleton](https://csharpindepth.com/articles/singleton)

 Singleton:
-- There are issues with the Singleton pattern when it comes to unit testing, however it is a powerful and commonly used tool.
+- There are issues with the Singleton pattern when it comes to unit testing, however it is commonly used.
-- Used to avoid creating multiple instances of an object.
+- Avoid creating multiple instances of an object.
 - Simplifies access by automatically creating an instance if it has not already been created and only ever allowing one instance to be created.

 {% highlight Csharp %}